boazbk/tcs/lec_02_representation.md

 > ### { .recap }
-* We can represent essentially every object we want to compute on using binary strings.
+* We can represent objects we want to compute on using binary strings.
 * A representation scheme for a set of objects $\mathcal{O}$ is a one-to-one map from $\mathcal{O}$ to $\{0,1\}^*$.
+* We can use prefix-free encoding to "boost" a representation for a set $\mathcal{O}$ into representations of lists of elements in $\mathcal{O}$.
 * A basic computational task is the task of _computing a function_ $F:\{0,1\}^* \rightarrow \{0,1\}^*$.
 This task encompasses not just arithmetical computations such as multiplication, factoring, etc. but a great many other tasks arising in areas as diverse as scientific computing, artificial intelligence, image processing, data mining and many many more.
 * We will study the question of finding (or at least giving bounds on) what is the _best_ algorithm for computing $F$ for various interesting functions $F$.